Corpse of kidnapped former Imo Speaker’s orderly found

 The victim, identified as Charles, was said to be an orderly to a former Speaker of the Imo State House of Assembly, Chiji Collins.

-The duo were said to be riding in a Hilux and a Sports Utility Vehicle when they were intercepted by their attackers and taken into a bush.
+The duo was said to be riding in a Hilux and a Sports Utility Vehicle when they were intercepted by their attackers and taken into a bush.

 While the driver was later found dead, Charles whereabouts was unknown.